-SALT LAKE CITY, UTAH · APRIL 27-30, 2017
+SALT LAKE CITY, UTAH · APRIL 30-MAY 3, 2015

+Celebrating 25 Events of Excellence

+1979 - 2015

-GSL-XXVI CHAMPIONSHIP HANDBOOK
+ANNIVERSARY CHAMPIONSHIP HANDBOOK

 Publisher Championship Publishing, LLC

-Design & Composition Paul Anagnostopoulos, Windfall Software
+Design & Composition Paul Anagnstopoulos, Windfall Software

 Printer Help-U-Mail

-Copyright © 2017 by The International Model Car Builders' Museum
+Copyright © 2015 by International Model Car Builders' Museum

 All rights reserved.

 This Handbook may be reproduced on the strict condition that the entirety of this Handbook is reproduced including the cover page.
-Quoting of passages for the purpose of review is permitted so long as attribution is made: GSL-XXVI International Scale Vehicle Championship and Convention, Handbook, 2017.
+Quoting of passages for the purpose of review is permitted so long as attribution is made: GSL-XXV International Scale Vehicle Championship and Convention, Handbook, 2015.
 Printed in the United States of America.

-Welcome to GSL-XXVI!
+WELCOME TO GSL-XXV!

-The GSL Championship was created in 1979 to provide an encouraging, objective, and hospitable venue for sophisticated scale vehicle modelers (regardless of what style of model vehicles they build) to compete against other great builders where craftsmanship, technical innovation, and building skills would be recognized and rewarded.
+Welcome to the Twenty-Fifth presentation of the GSL International Scale Vehicle Championship and Convention.
+You are part of the most prestigious scale vehicle competition in the hobby!
+The GSL Championship was created in 1979 to provide an encouraging, objective, and hospitable venue for sophisticated scale vehicle modelers (regardless of what style of model vehicles they build) to compete where craftsmanship, technical innovation, and building skills would be recognized and rewarded.
 As a response to other historic contests where certain building styles were favored and others discouraged by the judging preferences and selection of winners, and as a further reaction against competitions where personalities and public favor played significantly in the outcome, the GSL Championship was created to provide for a "safe harbor" for competitive builders interested in aggressive, quality building.
-The GSL Championship has been, since 1979, a forum where excellence, craftsmanship, good humor and friendship have been sponsored and encouraged.

-Over the years, the widely-recognized judging impartiality and congenial atmosphere-hallmarks of the GSL Championship-have encouraged an ever-widening group of the best competitive scale vehicle builders to attend and be a part of the greatest scale vehicle competition ever created.
+The GSL Championship has been a forum where excellence, craftsmanship, good humor and friendship have been sponsored and encouraged.
+Over the years, the widely-recognized judging impartiality and congenial atmosphere-hallmarks of the GSL Championship-have encouraged an everwidening group of very competitive scale vehicle builders to attend and be a part of the greatest scale vehicle competition ever created.
 As an outgrowth of that commitment to fairness, GSL competitors and attendees have developed close friendships, and regularly and enthusiastically share ideas and techniques with each other.
 Each builder's effort is respected, and everyone is challenged by the great models in the competition and on display.

-The Championship has been held at eight different hotels and has hosted many hundreds of different competitors, who have collectively entered over 6,780 models since we got under way 38 years ago!

-Concerning the future of the GSL Championship, checkout the special announcement that is found on the next page.
+The Championship has been held at eight different hotels and has hosted many hundreds of different competitors, who have collectively entered over 6,200 models since we got under way 36 years ago!
+Concerning the future of the GSL Championship, checkout the two special announcements that are found in the immediately following pages.
 Please review the accompanying document that outlines the many events that will be presented at this GSL Championship.

-Welcome to GSL-XXVI, and thank you for being a part of this great tradition.
+Welcome to GSL-XXV, and thank you for being a part of this great tradition.

--Mark S. Gustavson and the trustees and staff of GSL
+-Mark S. Gustavson and the staff of GSL